averevki/Telegram_Movie_Bot/README.md

 # Telegram_Bot
-Telegram bot that get info from api and send it to user
+Telegram bot that get info from api and send it back to user